Egg White Chocolate Cake

 Instructions

-- Add 1/2 the dry ingredients to the wet ingredients and mix it in.
-Pour in the hot coffee into the batter along with the remaining dry ingredients and mix until well combined.
+- Add half the dry ingredients to the wet ingredients and mix.
+Pour in the hot coffee along with the remaining dry ingredients and mix until just combined.
+Do not overmix.
+180 g hot coffee

-- Divide the cake batter over the prepared pans and bake for approximately 25 minutes until a cake tester inserted into the middle of the cake comes out clean.
+- Divide the batter evenly between the prepared pans.
+Bake for approximately 25 minutes, until a skewer inserted into the center comes out clean.

 Notes